 Educational Leadership and Policy

-The Master of Arts in Educational Leadership and Policy (ELP) is a rigorous and comprehensive program that prepares graduates with the entry-level skills required to lead and shape educational institutions and policies at local, national, and global levels.
-The program also allows teachers and current or aspiring building leaders to continue their work at the building or district level, returning to those settings with skills that focus on reform and justice.
+The Master of Arts in Educational Leadership and Policy (ELP) is a rigorous and comprehensive residential, cohort-based program that prepares graduates with the skills required to lead and shape educational institutions and policies at local, national, and global levels.
+The ELP program allows students to specialize in PK-12 Educational Leadership, Educational Policy, or both.

-The program's curriculum combines theoretical and practical coursework to provide students with a comprehensive understanding of the complex issues facing educational institutions and policies.
-Core courses cover topics such as identity and social justice, leadership development, educational policy analysis, educational history and reform, and research methods.
-Students also choose from a range of elective courses both within the Marsal School as well as throughout the University of Michigan to tailor their education to their specific interests and career goals.
+Regardless of specialization, the ELP curriculum combines theoretical and practical coursework to provide students with a comprehensive understanding of the complex issues facing educational institutions and policies.
+Given the diversity of our schools and communities and the history of educational leadership and policy, it is critical to understand issues of equity and inclusion.
+We offer a range of specialized coursework in these areas to help students understand and debate the role of race, class, and power in shaping educational opportunity and outcomes.
+Finally, students have significant opportunities to shape their learning journey, choosing from a range of elective courses both within the Marsal School as well as throughout the University of Michigan to tailor their education to their specific interests and career goals.
+For instance, students often take policy and leadership electives at the Ross School of Business or the Ford School of Public Policy.

 The ELP advising process is student-centered and highly personalized.
 You will develop a close relationship with your faculty advisor as well as with your other professors, all of whom will guide and coach you throughout the program as well as during your job search.